robertrongen/smartys-smartcontracts/README.md

-# smartys-smartcontracts
+# Smartys smartcontracts
 Note: This repo is for demonstrating the Smartys smart contracts and has not been tested yet for any other purpose yet.
+Smartys application runs on [smartys.2bsmart.eu](https://smartys.2bsmart.eu).
+More info on Smartys: [www.2bsmart.eu/smartys](https://www.2bsmart.eu/smartys)
 ## Installation
 * run `npm install` to install web3, openzeppelin and truffle libraries In order to use the truffle-config.js file: